mansong/ionic-tutorial/README.md

 This marks the end of the ionic course.
 Hopefully you find ionic very powerful and easy to use.
 For more information, please visit <a href="http://ionicframework.com/" target="_blank">Ionic Website</a> and check out their cool demos.
-With the knowlege of angular and ionic, you can start build very cool apps on your own.
+With the knowledge of angular and ionic, you can start build very cool apps on your own.

 ### Differences between native app and hybrid app